flameshine/store/README.md

 # UltimateStore
-<h3>Implementation of the fairly convenient online marketplace.</h3>
+<h3>Implementation of the fairly convenient online marketplace with shopping cart functionality.</h3>